jopemachine-playground/mac-sync-config/README.md

 I made this for resolving the [keeping the consistent configs issue](https://apple.stackexchange.com/questions/30966/how-can-i-keep-settings-consistent-between-macs) between mac.

+⚠️ Note that this project is still Experimental, could include unexpected bug.
+You can issue the bug with its stacktrace using `debug` flag.

 ## Why?

 - No need to write any shell scripts to sync config files.